huttarl/maze3dflyer/trunk/README.txt

 However there is no protection against simultaneous players overwriting the score file and clobbering each other's scores, for example if a network share is used.

+The scores file is not installed with the program; it does not exist until maze3dflyer has been run and a new time has been set (i.e. the first time a player solves a maze).
+Before the scores file exists, maze3dflyer may put out a debugging message saying the file cannot be found.
+This message can be ignored.

 Command line options: